sahilrajput03/learn-typescript/README.md

 ```

 **#12**

+Typescript Classes; Member Visibility and Implements

-Member types in class: private, protected and public(this is default if not specified explicitly).
+- FYI: Member types in class: private, protected and publi
+- Default visibility is public.

 ```ts